adon-cloudcannon/landing-page-test/src/collections/ssg-pages/eleventy.md

                       Eleventy is fast, lets you stay flexible, doesn’t require any client-side JavaScript, and doesn’t require you to learn any specific frameworks like Vue or React.
+You can integrate a plethora of eleventy plugins to customize your 11ty project.

                       Built with JavaScript and easily installed via npm,